Schiiss/UofC-AI-Agents-Lecture/README.md

 ## 🧠 Step 8: Extract Movie Metadata Using AI

+Now we are going to use an AI function to extract specific metadata from the OCR content.
+You can specify a set of metadata like director, year filmed, and the cast.

+The AI will analyze the OCR content and extract the relevant metadata.

 - Create a new query and use this prompt for AI:
   > *"Using the `ai_extract` function to extract director, year_filmed, and cast on the table `movies.movies_db.ocr` on the text column, create a column for each and write the output to `movies.movies_db.movie_metadata`."*